A Christmas Story (1983)

 Schwartz: Well I double-DOG-dare ya!

-Ralphie as Adult: [narrating] NOW it was serious.
+Ralphie as an Adult: [narrating] NOW it was serious.
 A double-dog-dare.
 What else was there but a "triple dare you"?
 And then, the coup de grace of all dares, the sinister triple-dog-dare.

 Schwartz: I TRIPLE-dog-dare ya!

-Ralphie as Adult: [narrating] Schwartz created a slight breach of etiquette by skipping the triple dare and going right for the throat!
+Ralphie as an Adult: [narrating] Schwartz created a slight breach of etiquette by skipping the triple dare and going right for the throat!

-Ralphie as Adult: [narrating] The old man stood there, quivering with fury, stammering as he tried to come up with a real crusher.
+Ralphie as an Adult: [narrating] The old man stood there, quivering with fury, stammering as he tried to come up with a real crusher.
 All he got out was...